Keyfactor/sectigo-metadata-sync/README.md

 * **sectigoPageSize**
   Maximum number of certificates to fetch per page from Sectigo (pagination).
-  Default in code is `25`.
+  Default is `25`.

 * **keyfactorPageSize**
   Maximum number of certificates to fetch per page from Keyfactor (pagination).
-  Default in code is `100`.
+  Default is `100`.

----
+* **keyfactorAddedSince**
+  Allows you to specify a date that will be used to limit the sync to certificates imported into Keyfactor after that date.
+  For example, if you specify `"2023-09-01"`, only certificates added to Keyfactor after September 1, 2023 will be considered for metadata sync.
+  If you wish to sync all certificates, use the value of `null`.

+* **enableTruncation**
+  This setting controls data truncation to comply with Sectigo and Keyfactor field length character limits.
+  Keyfactor specifies the Keyfactor limits in their documentation [here](https://software.keyfactor.com/Core-OnPrem/v25.3/Content/ReferenceGuide/CreatingaMetadataField.htm#_Ref498525440) and Sectigo specifies the limits in their API documentation [here](https://www.sectigo.com/knowledge-base/detail/Sectigo-Certificate-Manager-SCM-REST-API/kA01N000000XDkE).
+  The Keyfactor length limits are varied depending on the field data type, and Sectigo custom fields have a maximum length of 255 characters.

+  You may run into these limits when attempting to sync `Custom Field` data from Keyfactor to Sectigo, but also when trying to sync a `Manual Field` from Sectigo to Keyfactor, as the data retrieved from the Sectigo "Get SSL certificate details" endpoint may technically exceed the limits for either system.

+  If this setting is set to `true`, the tool will automatically truncate data to fit within the limits when writing to either system.

+  ⚠️ WARNING: *If you sync the data to Keyfactor (in SCtoKF mode) and it ends up getting truncated, and then sync the data back to Sectigo (in KFtoSC), the portion that was truncated will be permanently lost.
+The same applies in reverse.
+To avoid this scenario, be mindful of running sync both ways when you have data exceeding character length limits for either Keyfactor or Sectigo.
+Review the logs following sync to identify any truncation related issues early.*

+  If this setting is set to `false`, the tool will ignore any data that exceeds the limits and will log a warning.
+The original value will be used and will likely result in an error, as well as the value not getting synced.

+If you are using OAuth authentication for Keyfactor, the following section must be present (and must be absent if you are using basic authentication, see `stock-config-oauth.json` for OAuth and `stock-config.json` for basic auth):

+* **keyfactorOAuth**
+    * **tokenUrl**
+    The URL to retrieve the token from.
+This tool has been tested for use with Keyfactor using both Keycloak and Auth0 to obtain tokens.

+    * **clientId**
+    Token client id.

+    * **clientSecret**
+    Token client secret.

+    * **scopesCsv**
+    Comma separated list of scopes to request the token for, can be left blank.

+    * **audience**
+    Token audience.

+    * **requestedWith**
+    String to specify the requested with header value for all OAuth related requests.

+    * **refreshSkewSeconds**
+    Default is 60 seconds.
+This is the amount of time before the token expiration that the tool will attempt to refresh the token.
+If a refresh time is returned with the token, and that value exceeds the value given here, the returned value will be used instead.

 ### 2. `config\fields.json` Settings
-* **ManualFields and CustomFields**

-    Manual Fields are used to import data from “static” Sectigo certificate attributes obtained using the Sectigo API "Get SSL certificate details" endpoint (e.g., serial number, common name) into Keyfactor.
-    To retrieve this data, you specify the path to the attribute you wish to retrieve in the sectigoFieldName, using `.` for separation.
-For example, to retrieve certificateDetails.issuer from certificateDetails, list certificateDetails.issuer as the sectigoFieldName, as issuer is a part of certificateDetails.
-    Review the Sectigo API documentation for the SSL "Get SSL certificate details" endpoint to view the available attributes and subattributes.

-    Custm Fields are used to import data from Sectigo custom fields, which are user-defined fields.
-If importAllCustomFields is set to true, the tool will match the field types and other information contained in Sectigo when it creates the fields within Keyfactor.
-    Otherwise, information listed in the CustomFields array within `fields.json` will be used to create the fields within Keyfactor.
-    > **Note:**  The Keyfactor fields listed in ManualFields and KeyfactorFields are compatible with Keyfactor Command 25.1, but the tool will work with older versions of Keyfactor and the unused fields and contained data will be ignored.

 * **ManualFields**
+  This is a json list of objects defining Sectigo *static* fields to be synchronized.
   Each object must include:

   1. `sectigoFieldName`

-     * The exact JSON path of the field in Sectigo’s “certificate details” response.
+     * The exact JSON path of the field in Sectigo’s “Get SSL certificate details” response.
      * Use dot notation if nested (e.g., `'certificate.subject.organization'`).
   2. `keyfactorMetadataFieldName`